BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 revenue.
 Another example is to estimate a person's level of happiness if they are rained on, versus if they are dry.
-If we have a model and an estimate of whether it will rain or not (based on weather data), and we have a function that maps how wet or dry a person's clothes is to a happiness value, we can map our weather estimate to an expected happiness estimate.
+If we have a model and an estimate of whether it will rain or not (based on weather data), and we have a function that maps how wet or dry a person's clothes are to a happiness value, we can map our weather estimate to an expected happiness estimate.

 Where reward functions become particularly useful is in the presence of a decision.
-By being able to estimate all future outcomes, and map those outcomes to expected reward, you are able to make the choice that is likely to yield the maximum reward.
+By being able to estimate all future outcomes, and map those outcomes to expected rewards, you are able to make the choice that is likely to yield the maximum reward.
 An intuitive example is deciding to pack an umbrella in the morning.
 Carrying an umbrella is annoying, which can be considered a negative reward, but being wet from rain is a worse